Frequently Asked Questions

 Our program is relatively small and allows students to interact closely with faculty.
 The incoming PhD class size is generally 5 students per year.
 While the number of applications and offers can vary year to year, the acceptance rate has been approximately 10%.
 International applicants are given full consideration along with U.S. citizens and permanent residents.

-6. Where can I find average GPA and GRE scores for students admitted into the program?
+6. Where can I find the average GPA for students admitted into the program?

-Unlike some departments, we do not track GPA or GRE scores on a program level.
-Rather than using strict criteria with respect to course grades and standardized test scores, we consider each student's application as a whole and try to judge his/her suitability for the program.
+Unlike some departments, we do not track GPA on a program level.
+Rather than using strict criteria with respect to course grades and standardized test scores, we consider each student's application as a whole and try to judge their suitability for the program.
 The most important criteria considered by the Admissions Committee include (1) mathematical preparation, (2) statistical preparation, (3) letters of reference, and (4) statement of purpose.
-Other factors, such as research experience and GRE (general test) scores, are also considered.
+Other factors, such as research experience, are also considered.

-7. If I send you my GPA or GRE scores, can you tell me my chances for admission?
+7. If I send you my GPA or other materials, can you tell me my chances for admission?

 No. The Admissions Committee needs to review your entire application and also consider the qualifications and backgrounds of other applicants.
 It is a competitive process, and scores alone do not determine admission.